Loan Pay Offs

 Complete the Title

-Lien Section - You must complete the "Lien" section on the back of the title.
+Lienholder To Be Recorded Section - You must complete this section on the back of the title.

 Be careful!
 Any alteration or erasure voids a Nevada Certificate of Title.
 If you plan to bring the title to a DMV office, you may wish to complete it at the DMV to ensure it is correct.